 Are there fuel surcharges on Emirates awards?

 When redeeming miles, Emirates Skywards does pass on whatever carrier imposed surcharges (often referred to as fuel surcharges) would be charged on a revenue ticket.
-These do change over time, but have been increased significantly recently due to higher fuel costs.
+These do change over time, and have been higher than before in the past couple of years, given fuel costs.

 Does Emirates allow stopovers on award tickets?